MarselScheer/simTool/README.md

 To install:

 * For the latest version: devtools::install_github("MarselScheer/simTool", build_vignettes=FALSE)
   or devtools::install_github("MarselScheer/simTool") if LaTeX is available
+* For the CRAN version: install.packages("simTool")